 Farrow &Ball's Mouse's Back 40

-We fell in love with this sophisticated, deep hue when Sally Steponkus and Heather Safferstone used it in the DC design house
+We fell in love with this sophisticated, deep hue when Sally Steponkus and Heather Safferstone used it in the DC design house this spring.

 Benjamin Moore's Stonington Gray